lizlam/hanny-the-penguin/src/stories/which-came-first.md

 "Oh, I'm just wondering.
 I need to keep thinking.
 See you later."

-Hanny walked away as Wally waved goodbye with his tale.
+Hanny walked away as Wally waved goodbye with his tail.